luckasdc/StrangerShips/README.md

 - You will lose two points when you hit or fly through a Pipe (sporadic obstacle)

 ## Easy way to win
-- Each level has a certain amount of Enemy Waves.
-When you survive 'em all, you WIN!
+- Each level has a certain amount of Enemy Waves, and after them you'll need to defeat the BossBird.
+When you kan kill it, you WIN!
+When you press the play button on the score menu, you'll be transferred to the next level!

  Enjoy!